johannesbook/fuel-guage/README.md

 All amplifiers have a first order low-pass filter (~10 Hz) to even out any spikes higher than the Arduino sample frequency (100 Hz).

 The rest should be self-explanatory by looking at the schematics.
+If not just ask me and I'll clarify.

 Hardware revisions
 ----